spinnaker/spinnaker.github.io/guides/user/canary/best-practices/index.md

 * Same time of deployment
 * Same size of deployment
-* Both receive the same amount of traffic
+* Same type and amount of traffic

 In this way, you control for version and configuration only, and you reduce factors that could affect the analysis, like the cache warmup time, the heap